Amy Page: Career

 Page has contributed to the profession through senior roles in multiple professional organisations.
 She was the Chair, Research Leadership Group for the Society of Hospital Pharmacists Australia (now Advanced Pharmacy Australia).
 She has also served as the state president for the Pharmaceutical Society of Australia.
 She has been a board member of both the Pharmacy Board of Australia and the Pharmaceutical Society of Australia, and as a deputy councillor for the Australian and New Zealand Council of Pharmacy Schools.

 Page has been an instrumental figure in progressing quality use of medicines for allied health professionals.
 Page has contributed to guidance on prescribing and quality use of medicines for non-medical practitioners.
 Page has worked on national standards including the NPS Prescribing Competencies version 2, and represented the Pharmacy Board of Australia on the development of the Australian Pharmacy Council's Pharmacist Prescribing accreditation standards.
 She collaborated with Optometry Australia to develop a Quality Use of Medicines for Optometrists Clinical Practice Guideline.
 She was an invited speaker at the Physiotherapy Board of Australia's prescribing forum and a member of their working group.
 Page led work for the pharmacy profession too, having led the Pharmacy Board of Australia's prescribing forum in 2018 that led to the initial statement by the Board that prescribing is within scope for pharmacists, and then the updated statement in 2022.
 She served on the Department of Health's advisory and clinical reference groups to facilitate the design and implementation of pharmacist prescribing in the jurisdiction.

 Page was a member of the working group to develop the Australian Pharmacy Council's Aged Care and Medication Management Review accreditation standards.
 She consulted on the International Pharmacy Federation's Global Competency Framework.

 Page is a regular commentator on medication use in the Australian media particularly on the subject of medication safety for older people.

 Research

 Her research relates to medicine safety and the quality use of medicines for older people, particularly those with dementia, chronic diseases or using polypharmacy.
 She has led work on deprescribing and the quality use of medicines for older people.

 Page developed a potentially inappropriate medicines list for Australia and the Medication Appropriateness Tool for Comorbid Health Conditions During Dementia.
 She was co-chair on the Clinical Guidelines for Deprescribing, an evidence-based guideline for medication use in people aged 65 years and over.

 Teaching

 Page established and led the development of these six new courses at The University of Western Australia.
-These courses are the:nt).
+These courses are the: